 - You may not receive any grades of F or Incomplete at the end of the semester

-- You are required to attend an Academic Advancement workshop during the semester (workshop dates below)
+- You are required to complete an Academic Advancement workshop via Brightspace during the semester

 Important University Deadlines

-- September 10th, 2021: Last day to RSVP for a required Academic Advancement Workshop.
+- TBD: Last day to complete the required Academic Advancement Workshop.

-- October 29th, 2021: (If required) Last day to meet with an Academic Advisor for the purposes of fulfilling the Academic Probation requirement.
+- (Deadline TBD): (If required) Last day to meet with an Academic Advisor for the purposes of fulfilling the Academic Probation requirement.
 Please make sure to set up this appointment at least two weeks in advance as appointment slots can fill up very quickly.

 Academic Probation Requirements

 - Contract - All students on Academic Probation are required to submit an Academic Probation Contract.
 This contract was emailed to you along with your notice of Academic Probation.
 If you have not submitted your signed contract, please do so via this link.